Los Banos, California

 San Francisco, California

-As senior manager, Global Product Sustainability, Liza Schillo directs Levi’s climate change and sustainable product strategies.
+As senior manager, Global Sustainability Integration, Liza Schillo directs Levi’s climate change and sustainable product strategies.
 She is actively engaged in keeping Levi’s on track to achieving 100% sustainably sourced cotton for its products by end of 2020.
 This corporate commitment to sustainable cotton is part of a broader internal initiative to move the company toward a more sustainable and circular product strategy.
 Schillo previously worked in environmental management and policy in Washington, DC.
 She holds a Master’s in Business Administration and a Master’s in Environmental Management from Duke University, and a Bachelor of Arts in Environmental Studies from the University of North Carolina.

 Lake Providence, Louisiana